ixinka/ajkaandrej/content/post/2011/12/sliding.en.md

 tags = ["panoramas","mountains","germany"]
 categories = ["travelling","dailylife"]
 date = "2011-12-29T00:02:06"
-banner = "/wp-content/uploads/2011/12/IMG_00231.jpg"
+banner = "/wp-content/uploads/2011/12/IMG_00231t.jpg"
 +++

-We went sledding during our Christmas holiday to relax and spend our time wisely :) <a title="sledding last year" href="http://www.ajka-andrej.com/2010/12/20/sledding/" target="_blank">Here are some pictures</a> from the last year.
+We went sledding during our Christmas holiday to relax and spend our time wisely :) <a title="sledding last year" href="{{< ref "/post/2010/12/sledding" >}}" target="_blank">Here are some pictures</a> from the last year.
 This time, we set off earlier and so we basically had the whole track for ourselves.
 I tried to make some videos during the sledding ( on steeper sections it's a bit shaky because I had to brake too).
 The experience was again